• Category

 Autecology

 This taxon is reported to be widespread in freshwater (Foged 1977, Foged 1981, Cox 1996), however, phylogenetic analyses suggest that this taxon may be a species complex (Edgar and Theriot 2004, Van de Vyver et al. 2022).
-Verified reports from North America are from Alaska (Foged 1981), Utah (Grimes and Rushforth 1982, Bateman and Rushforth 1984), and British Columbia (Cumming et al. 1995), the St Lawrence River (Reavie and Smol 1998), the Great Lakes (Reavie and Kireta 2015), North Carolina (Bishop et al. 2017), Texas, Arkansas (SMM MBE - 2610 pers. obs.
+In North America this taxon has been reported from Alaska (Foged 1981), Utah (Grimes and Rushforth 1982, Bateman and Rushforth 1984), and British Columbia (Cumming et al. 1995), the St Lawrence River (Reavie and Smol 1998), the Great Lakes (Reavie and Kireta 2015), North Carolina (Bishop et al. 2017), Texas, Arkansas (SMM MBE - 2610 pers. obs.
 LA, 2019) the Rocky Mountains, Great Plains, California Central Valley, Puget Trough, and Willamette Basin (Bahls 2021).
 Bahls (2021) noted that this taxon was largely absent from the Cascades.
 Bahls (2021) reports this taxon to occur primarily in lakes, reservoirs and rivers with dams, but also in smaller rivers and streams.
 Barinova et al. (2023) report this taxon from planktonic and benthic habitats.

 In the Great Lakes National Parks (Edlund et al. 2011, 2012, 2013), it is common (1-10% relative abundance) in sediment core material from lakes in Isle Royale (Richie and Ahmik lakes) and St. Croix National Scenic Riverway (Lake St. Croix), (Edlund et al. 2009).